unclechu/HaKey/README.md

   - [ ] [QWERTY]
   - [ ] [Dvorak]
   - [ ] [Programmer Dvorak]
+- [ ] Layer switch modes
+  - [ ] Toggle: key shared between to layers, toggle from one to another
+  - [ ] Switch: when you press a key layer switches to another layer
+  - [ ] Hold: layer is on as long as you hold a modifier key
+  - [ ] Tap toggle: you either hold a key for temporary switch or tap it to switch to that layer permanently
+  - [ ] Hold/Tap: independently configure tap and hold behavior
+  - [ ] Single: trigger a key from another layer only once after you tap a layer switch key and than go back to layer you switched from
+  - [ ] First * (first toggle, first hold, first etc.):
+        It it's a first key pressed after all keys being released then it do a layer switch action, if it's pressed after some other modifier being held it could trigger another key (consider holding alt key first for temporarily switching to alternative mode in [xlib-keys-hack] otherwise it triggers regular alt key)
+- [ ] Combo/tap key mode, probably _"Layer switch modes"_ can be generalized for
+      this too, like to trigger Ctrl when you press Caps Lock with some another key (when you press a key while holding Caps Lock) but when you tap Caps Lock it may trigger Escape key or even original Caps Lock but until this resolves to either combo or tap it triggers nothing, and when it resolves to tap it immediately triggers _press_ and _release_ events sequently
+- [ ] Writing and playing macroses
+  - [ ] Play with intervals as you really typed
+  - [ ] Play with fixed interval
+  - [ ] Play without intervals (as fast as possible)
 - [ ] Store state of some modes
   - [ ] Store _Num Lock_ state
   - [ ] Store _Caps Lock_ state